Call us : (02) 9938 5419

 For most children, having a photo taken with Santa is all part of Christmas holiday fun.
 However, some young children find this outing to be a frightening experience.

-Robyn Fallshaw, child psychologist at Kids First Children’s Services in Sydney’s northern beaches, explains why it’s not uncommon for young children to be scared of Santa….
+Robyn Fallshaw, psychologist, explains why it’s not uncommon for young children to be scared of Santa….

 “Children’s natural sense of self-preservation often kicks in when they are forced to sit next to a man they’ve never met who has a bushy white beard and wears a strange red costume,” Robyn says.